cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 plt.plot(x,cos, label="cosine")
 ```

-Then in order to display the legend the following command is issued:
+Then in order to display the legend, the following command is issued:

 ```python
 plt.legend(loc='upper right')
 ```

 The location is specified by using upper or lower and left or right.
-Naturally all these commands can be combined and put in a file with the
+Naturally, all these commands can be combined and put in a file with the
 .py extension and run from the command line.

 ```python